btrettel/flt/to-do.md

     - units test with operations on 3 or more different units to make sure the output is correct
     - Check for spaces at the end of lines.
     - Lint the generated file units.f90.
+    - Namelist group `template` which will read in a template and create versions of the procedure for all units and the proper interface block.
+Until Fortran has good generics, this is the only way to get a generic procedure
+        - `&template file="file.f90" /`
+        - Example: `swap_alloc` for all units.
+This takes two arguments and has a non-trivial procedure body, so it can't be handled like intrinsics.
+    - Have a section listing what various error messages shown by various compilers mean.
+Some of these error messages are not particularly clear and that harms debugging.
+Also note which compilers have more useful error messages for genunits.
 - Make nmllog.f90 optionally not print the time and/or level to stdout.
 - `make install` to install genunits.